 Safura (right) and Sanatu (left) work for Ayisha (center) in order to provide for their families.
 Today, their daughters are receiving the education they never had.

-In less than three years, Ayisha’s venture has outgrown two stalls.
+Ayisha’s venture quickly expanded beyond the two stalls she started with.
 She has built her own warehouse and dreams of having a manufacturing plant.
 As Ayisha’s business continues to grow, so does the number of women she employs.
 Other communities seek her out to bring her business model to their villages to engage and empower even more women.

 Ayisha Fuseini, who accepted two business awards at the Invest in Africa Awards, is transforming her community.